 This is where specialized program options can benefit your education.
 Graduate programs with various verticals or concentrations provided a more tailored education, allowing you to focus on learning the information and skills that will truly help you in the future.
-Also, you may want to look for schools with graduate certificate programs, which can provide a similar focused experience on a faster timeline.
+Also, you may want to look for schools with graduate certificate programs, which can provide a similarly focused experience on a faster timeline.

 4. Expanding Your Network